IBM/java-async-util/README.md

 ```

 ## Locks
-The locks package provides asynchronous analogs of familiar synchronization primitives, all with efficient lock-free implementations.
+The locks package provides asynchronous analogs of familiar synchronization primitives, all with efficient non-blocking implementations.
 Imagine we again have some source of asynchronity (say asynchronous network requests), and we'd like to implement an asynchronous method that makes a request and generates a result based on the request's response and some state that requires access under mutual exclusion.
 ```java
 class MyAsyncClass {
   // not thread safe